Muhammad Hassan Bey Veliyev-Baharly: Life

 Muhammad Hasan bey Najafgulu bey oglu was born in 1896 in the city of Susha in the region of Nagorno-Karabakh.
-First Baharly studied in the Gymnasium of Baku, and received higher education in the University of Kiev at the faculty of economic geography.
-As a graduate of Kiev University, he became a professor of Baku State University, which was established during a short period of independence in 1919.
+First Baharly studied in the Gymnasium of Baku, and received higher education in the University of Kyiv at the faculty of economic geography.
+As a graduate of Kyiv University, he became a professor of Baku State University, which was established during a short period of independence in 1919.
 Baharly also became a chief in Baku State Bank.
 After the establishment of soviet authority in Azerbaijan, Baharly assumed the membership in the State Planning Committee.

 Between 1923 and 1929 Baharly was a member of Azerbaijani assembly of science and propaganda.
 Until 1937 he served as secretary in a secret movement for bringing liberation to the country in Azerbaijani National Organization.
 Until 1926 Baharly was kept as a prisoner of conscience in the Solovki prison camp.
 He was arrested for the second time in 1937.

 Baharly was executed on 27 July 1937.